date(1p) - phpMan

 %D Date in the format mm/dd/yy.

-with leading space character fill.
+digit field with leading <space> character fill.

-%h A synonym for %b .
+%h A synonym for %b.

 %H Hour (24-hour clock) as a decimal number [00,23].